A variety of analytical and spectroscopic instruments are housed within MC².

 Our Digital Instruments Nanoscope IIIA microscope is used for the study of thin films, the characterization of membranes, and protein studies.
 It is a multi-functional instrument that will perform specimen imaging and analysis by a number of different methods, including:

 - Fluid Cell AFM

-Our 3Flex by Micromeritics measures nitrogen adsorption isotherms.
-It basically represents the number of nitrogen molecules that are adsorbed on a solid with respect to the system's pressure, ranging from microbars to the atmospheric pressure.
+We are equipped with a 3Flex by Micromeritics and an Autosorb-iQ-C by Quantachrome Anton Paar, connected to various gases including nitrogen, carbon dioxide and hydrogen.
+Our gas sorption instruments are used for determining the surface area, the pore size distribution and the surface activity of solids.
+In physisorption mode, an adsorption isotherm is measured: it represents the number of molecules that are adsorbed on a solid with respect to the system's pressure, ranging from microbars to the atmospheric pressure.
 The type and range of porosity can be directly read from the shape of the adsorption isotherm.
-Various models use the adsorption isotherm to determine: